FPtje/gmcl_midi/README.md

 ### midi.GetCommandCode(command)
-Helper function for the first parameter of the function called by the `"MIDI"` hook.
+Helper function for the command (second) parameter of the function called by the `"MIDI"` hook.
 As explained in the [the MIDI protocol](https://ccrma.stanford.edu/~craig/articles/linuxmidi/misc/essenmidi.html), the command code exists of 4 bits indicating the command code and 4 bits indicating the channel to which the command applies.
 The `midi.GetCommandCode(command)` extracts the command code.
 (Basically it returns `command & 0xF0`).

 ### midi.GetCommandChannel(command)
 Whereas the `midi.GetCommandCode(command)` returns the command code, the `midi.GetCommandChannel(command)` function returns the channel to which the command applies.
 Possible channels are `0 <= channel < 16`.

 ### midi.GetCommandName(command)
-This function takes a command (as given in the first parameter of a function attached to the `"MIDI"` hook) and returns a human readable name.
+This function takes a command (as given in the second parameter of a function attached to the `"MIDI"` hook) and returns a human readable name.
 Example: (please see the `MIDI commands` table in the MIDI protocol desciption)
 ```lua
 ] print(midi.GetCommandName(0x80))